Christ in the House of Martha and Mary (Velázquez): Description and interpretation

 This is the most likely interpretation of the painting.
 However, scholars have given other readings of it.
 Some have argued over the identities of the characters, suggesting that the maid in the foreground is actually Martha herself and the lady standing in the background is just an incidental character.

 Another point of contention is the representation of the background.
 On the one hand, we may be looking at a mirror or through a hatch at the biblical scene.
 If so, it would imply that the whole painting, foreground and background, is set in Christ's time and would perhaps lend weight to the argument that the maid in the foreground is Martha.
 On the other hand, the biblical scene may just be a painting which is hung in the maid's kitchen.
 Given that the bodegones usually represent images of contemporary Spain, many have thought that this is the most likely explanation.
 However, the National Gallery say that following cleaning and restoration in 1964, it is now clear that the smaller scene is framed by a hatch or aperture through the wall.
 The suggestion of other possibilities, especially that of the scene as a painting, may remain as an element in the meaning of the work.

 Whatever the truth, we can appreciate this as an early example of Velázquez's interest in layered composition, a form also known as "paintings within the painting".
 He continually exploited this form throughout his career.
 Other examples of this are Kitchen Scene with the Supper in Emmaus (1618), Las Hilanderas (1657) and his masterpiece Las Meninas (1656).

-There is a second version of the painting, with significant differences, in an American collection.